Zeriuno/gpg-tutorial/gpg-tutorial.md

 program, but I do not vouch for it.
 APG was not updated for a few years, but has seen activity more recently.

-gpg or gpg2 ?
+gpg o gpg2 ?
 -------------

-GPG version 2 may be on your system with the executable name `gpg2` .
+La versione numero 2 di GPG potrebbe essere presente sulla tua macchina con sotto il nome `gpg2`.
 Either executable can be used for these demonstrations.
 Both are very compatible with each other.
 (If you want to know a million different opinions on which you should be using, do a web search.)
 Version 1 is